 Design of Ronchamp Chapel

-Completed in 1955 the chapel is on the site of an earlier church that had been destroyed during the Second World War.
-It is one of the leading examples of 20th century church architecture, and one of the few that would generally considered to be a success.
+Completed in 1955 the chapel is one of the leading examples of 20th century church architecture, and one of the few that would generally considered to be a success.

-The roof is designed such that the rain tumbles off onto specially placed abstract shapes, creating a pleasant effect - so you can visit even if it is raining.
+The roof of the chapel is designed such that the rain tumbles off onto specially placed abstract shapes, creating a pleasant effect - so you can visit even if it is raining.

 Other religious buildings by Le Corbusier